dackst/nayuta/notes.md

 * cliff: chasm (when referring to the gap between two natural cliffs), wall (when referring to the sides of an artificial building)
 * transfer gates "work" or "connect" when teleportation is available and "don't work" or "disconnect" when unavailable, rather than "moving" or "stopping"
   * same goes for pretty much every other technology that previously "moved" or "stopped"
+  * "run/execute programs" with astrolabe rather than "perform procedures"
 * "Ancient Memories" -> Ancient Memory
   * singular, though I'm sure the mitos could make VR recreations of all kinds of things, this term is only ever used in reference to a specific recreation of a certain historical event.
 * "masked guy" -> "masked man" (except maybe for Cygna because he's casual like that)